 How much is a rear-end accident case worth in Illinois?

-There is no single average value for a rear-end case.
-Some resolve for modest amounts, while others involving injections, surgery, permanent restrictions, chronic headaches, disc injuries, or long-term work disruption may be worth much more.
-What drives value is the medical proof, the seriousness of the injuries, the consistency of treatment, lost income, and available insurance coverage.
+There is no single average value for a rear-end accident case.
+Some cases resolve for modest amounts.
+Others involving MRI findings, injections, surgery, permanent restrictions, chronic pain, disc injuries, shoulder tears, facial trauma, or long-term work disruption may be worth much more.

 Who is at fault in a rear-end accident?

 Illinois also follows modified comparative negligence rules, which means fault disputes can affect the value of the claim even when the crash initially looks straightforward.
+If the insurance company tries to blame you for stopping suddenly or contributing to the crash, the police report, photos, witness statements, vehicle damage, and medical records may all become important.

 What to do after a rear-end accident in Chicago